 Some antibiotics are no longer packing a punch in getting rid of certain strains of bacteria, and global health authorities are concerned.

-The World Health Organisation has warned that globally, people are headed towards a post-antibiotic era, if action is not taken to combat the issue of antibiotic resistance.
+The World Health Organisation (WHO) has warned that the world is headed toward a post-antibiotic era if action is not taken to combat the issue of antibiotic resistance.

 But one scientist is looking to prevent this by designing the "next generation of antibiotics".

 "The increasing appearance of multi drug-resistant strains of bacteria, together with the negligible number of new antibiotic drugs that are presently undergoing development, is becoming a colossal health threat," Israeli scientist Ada Yonath, 81, told The Straits Times in an e-mail interview last week.

 She added: "It seems that we will soon revert to the pre-antibiotic era, during which diseases caused by parasites or by simple or severe infections such as pneumonia or wounds were almost untreatable and resulted in frequent deaths."

 Professor Yonath won a Nobel Prize in Chemistry in 2009 for her work in studying the structure and functions of the ribosome - becoming the first woman in 45 years to win this coveted prize.

 She will be speaking virtually to young researchers about her research during the upcoming Global Young Scientists Summit this week.